 Anna University conducted the TANCET MBA exam successfully.
 The MBA exam was perceived to be easy to moderate by the test takers.
 Check the complete TANCET 2025 exam analysis here.

-TANCET 2025 Exam Analysis: Anna University has successfully conducted the TANCET 2025 MBA exam in the second shift today, March 22.
-Candidates who took the TANCET 2025 exam have reported an easy to moderate difficulty level.
+TANCET 2025 Exam Analysis: Anna University successfully conducted the TANCET 2025 MBA exam in the second shift.
+Candidates who took the TANCET 2025 exam had reported the exam had easy to moderate difficulty level.
 TANCET exam difficulty is in line with the past sessions for the state-level MBA exam.
 Candidates found as many as 20 questions in each section of the TANCET MBA exam with a total of 100 MCQs.

 As per the TANCET exam analysis over the years, candidates typically find the Mathematical section to be the toughest followed by the exam section for business situation analysis.
 While the other sections of the TANCET MBA exam are doable.
 Scroll down for more insights on TANCET 2025 exam analysis, including section wise difficulty, important topics and more.